Professional Practice Advice

 What tests can I order?

-Midwives are authorized to order all laboratory tests listed in Appendix B: Tests That a Midwife May Request under Regulation 682 (Laboratories) of the Laboratory and Specimen Collection Centre Licensing Act R.R.O.
+Midwives are authorized to order all laboratory tests listed in Schedule 2: Tests — Requisition By Midwife, Section 18 of General Regulation 45/22 under the Laboratory and Specimen Collection Centre Licensing Act R.R.O.
 1990.
 Some of the tests in Schedule 2 are specific to diagnosing only one condition.
 Test #2, Bilirubin-conjugated, is an example of a test that can be ordered for diagnosing only one condition (i.e. hyperbilirubinemia).
 Other tests in Schedule 2 can be ordered for diagnosing several conditions.
 Test #30, Virus isolation, is an example of a test that can be used to diagnose more than one possible condition.
 Virus isolation permits midwives to order tests to diagnose viruses such as SARS-CoV-2 and HSV 1.